Friday, July 31st 2020, 2:30 pm - It's another busy year in space exploration!

 Things are getting exciting again for the OSIRIS-REx spacecraft, currently orbiting Asteroid Bennu, out in interplanetary space.

-It's been just over a year since the spacecraft arrived at its destination.
-It has already produced some amazing maps of immense 'rubble pile' Bennu and noted some particular strange science going on there.
+It's been over a year and a half since the spacecraft arrived at its destination.
+It has already produced some stunning maps of the immense 'rubble pile' asteroid known as Bennu, and noted some particular strange science going on there.

-In 2020, it will make its first attempt to touch the surface of the asteroid, and blast off a small sample that it will collect for return to Earth.
+On October 20, 2020, OSIRIS-REx will make its first attempt to touch the surface of the asteroid, and blast off a small sample that it will collect for return to Earth.

 The OSIRIS-REx potential sample sites.
 Credit: NASA/Goddard/University of Arizona